nate-d3v/codewars/README.md

 # Codewars

-After 180+ days of daily coding challenges I finally made it to the top 100 of my cohort as a way to celebrate the end of this learning journey
+After 180+ days of daily coding challenges I finally made it to the top 100 of my cohort as a way to celebrate the end of this part of my learning journey

 ![image](top100.JPG)